 Jansen on Tax is a tax law blog edited by Dennis Jansen.

 Dennis is a tax LL.M. candidate at Georgetown University Law Center, where he is completing the State and Local Taxation (SALT) certificate program.
 He previously worked in the legal division of Thomson Reuters for seven years and most recently served as an editor at The Dallas Morning News, the largest newspaper in Texas.

 Dennis earned his J.D. at the University of Minnesota Law School, where he was a member of the Ronald M. Mankoff Tax Clinic and served as a VITA tax preparer.

-Dennis also writes a lifestyle blog that focuses on life in Washington D.C.
+Dennis also writes a personal blog that focuses on life in Washington D.C.

 Here are answers to some frequently asked questions.
 Do you have a question?
 Fill out the contact form at the bottom of this page.

 Q: Where can I find tax advice or help preparing taxes?